bihealth/sodar-core/docs/source/dev_project_app.rst

 The following variables and functions are **mandatory**:

 ``name``
     App name.
-In most cases this should match the app package name.
+If only introducing a single plugin in your app, it is recommended to have this match the app name.
+Note that the name variables of plugins are expected to be unique, although not currently strictly enforced.
 ``title``
     Printable app title.
 ``urls``